 SJD Candidates are encouraged to attend and participate in the Faculty Workshop Series to immerse themselves in the academic community and to learn from other scholars about effective research, writing, and presentation approaches.

-The SJD Director will send an email at the start of each semester notifying SJD Candidates of the dates and subjects of the faculty workshops, which are all held in Room 603.
+The SJD Director will send an email at the start of each semester notifying SJD Candidates of the dates and subjects of the faculty workshops.